Jean-François Roberge: Later career

 In August 2025, Roberge introduced a bill to ban prayer in public, citing "a proliferation of street prayer".

 In September 2025, Roberge announced that the provincial government and municipal governments would be directed to stop using gender-inclusive suffixes, alternatives, and doublets in official communications.

+On November 27, 2025, Roberge tabled Bill 9 that would strengthen secularism Bill 21.
+The bill passed on April 2, 2026.
+It bans the wearing of religious symbols for daycare workers and prayer spaces in public institutions.